Russet-naped wood rail: Movement

 The russet-naped wood rail is a year-round resident throughout its range.

 Feeding

 The russet-naped wood rail is usually secretive and mostly forages in dense vegetation.
 It does feed in the open at times, especially along stream banks, and has also been observed feeding in grassy areas near the forest.
 Its diet is not known in detail but it has been documented feeding on vegetable matter, snails, crabs, and a snake.

 Breeding

 The russet-naped wood rail's nesting season is not well known, but adults in breeding condition have been noted in January, April through June, and August.
 Its nest is a shallow bowl loosely constructed of sticks and plant fibers placed a few meters up in a bush, vines, or a tree.
 Often the nest is above water.
 The clutch size is three to seven eggs.
+The average dimensions of eight eggs was found to be 47.5–51.8 mm in length 34.5–38.6 mm.
+The egg mass was calculated to be 35.6 g.
 The incubation period and time to independence are not known.